Language-Integrated Recursive Queries (Full Version): Implementation

 \subsection{Type-Level ASTs and Constraints}

 \system{} maintains a hierarchy of query representations, illustrated in Figure~\ref{fig:hierarchy}.
 Rows are represented as Named-Tuples, AST expressions as structural types that wrap row types, and entire queries or tables as \texttt{DatabaseAST}s.
 These can be of type \texttt{Query}, which allows chaining of further relation-level operations, or \texttt{Aggregation}, which represents a scalar result from the database.
 Aggregations are also subtypes of expressions, as many databases allow aggregations to be nested within queries at the expression level.
-Because aggregations and non-scalar expressions must share a supertype, monotonicity of expressions is tracked in a type member \texttt{ExprShape} that can be either \texttt{Scalar} or \texttt{NonScalar}.
-The category of the result, either bag or set, is tracked with \texttt{Category}. \texttt{RestrictedQuery} wraps \texttt{Query} but does not extend it.
+Because aggregations and non-scalar expressions must share a supertype, monotonicity of expressions is tracked in a type member \texttt{ExprShape} that can be either \texttt{Scalar} or \texttt{NScalar}.
+The category of the result, either bag or set, is tracked with \texttt{Category}. \texttt{\rquery{}} wraps \texttt{Query} but does not extend it. { For example, in query~\ref{fig:ex-tyql-linear}, \texttt{pathR} has type \texttt{\rquery{}} while \texttt{Edges} has type \texttt{Query}.}